1a. MountainWP maintenance only applies to the back-end of each website. It does not include any front-end development work.

 1l.
 In the unlikely event of a catastrophic security problem on a site, resources on MountainWP cloud servers will be made available to restore an uncompromised backup of the site until access to your server is restored.
 Access to domain settings is mandatory so traffic can be redirected.

 1m.
 MountainWP will not be held responsible for any downtime unrelated to maintenance services.
 A number of factors can take a website offline, including, but not limited to, server overload, or front-end development errors.

 1n.
 If a website experiences regular downtime, resources on MountainWP cloud servers will be made available to temporarily move a site and assess whether it is a problem with the primary server.

 1o.
 All auto-draft posts, trash posts, spam comments, pending comments, trash comments, tags with no associated posts, categories with no associated posts, and post revisions (except for the last 5) will be deleted every day unless otherwise requested.

 1p.
 Database tables will be optimized daily, unless otherwise requested.

 1q.
 MountainWP maintenance requires full administrative access to the WordPress Dashboard.
 We will add a separate MountainWP user with administrator privileges and use that for access.
 This minimizes the chance of any problems if a password is forgotten and/or needs to be reset.

 2a.
-On-Call Editing includes unlimited tasks that can be completed in 30 minutes or less from inside the WordPress dashboard.
+Management includes unlimited tasks that can be completed in 30 minutes or less from inside the WordPress dashboard.

 2d.
 Editing or updating any content (text, images, files) is only available if clients first create the content.
 MountainWP will not provide any content creation or copyediting.